 Interpreting small differences in health utilities and incremental QALYs

 NICE’s Research Team (part of the Science, Evidence and Analytics (SEA) directorate) is currently working on a Wellcome-funded research project on regulation and evaluation of digital mental health technologies (DMHTs).
-This project has a projected underspend that we have identified could be used to complete a project on challenges for economic evaluation of DMHTs.
-After discussion with colleagues, we have settled on exploring issues around interpreting small incremental benefits.
+Through this project, we identified that DMHTs are often characterised by relatively small differences in Quality Adjusted Life Years (QALYs) between the health technologies under consideration and their relevant comparators, which could present a challenge for economic evaluation of DMHTs.

 Research question: When observed mean overall QALY and/or component parts of health related quality of life (HRQoL) differences between health interventions are small, how should these differences be interpreted?